-It’s terrific to have all debt, mortgage included, erased before you retire.
+It’s terrific to have all debt — mortgage included — erased before you retire.
 All your income, in that case, is available to support you.
-But there are different schools of thought on this today, as we detail in “Is It OK to Retire With Debt?”
+But there are different schools of thought on this today, as we detail in “Is It Ever OK to Carry Debt Into Retirement?”

 If you cannot retire debt-free, at least eliminate credit card balances, auto loans and other debt that represents consumption.